 “Is there any chance he will move it up?”

 “I asked, sweetie, but the nurse said this date fits his desired time frame.”

 In the days before the operation, my father spent most of his time planting.
-Everything he was told would survive in the alkaline soil and high winds along the Oregon coast has died, but he wanted to try again, with new seedlings: climbing roses, escallonia, phormiums, hydrangeas, and lilacs.
-My mother told me he was keeping busy but also that he was savoring being able to bend down and put both of his knees in the dirt, run the soil through his fingers, patting it down firmly so that roots can take hold and rise out of the earth.
+Everything he was told would survive in the alkaline soil and high winds along the Oregon coast had died, but he wanted to try again, with new seedlings: climbing roses, escallonia, phormiums, hydrangeas, and lilacs.
+My mother told me he was keeping busy but also that he was savoring being able to bend down and put both of his knees in the dirt, run the soil through his fingers, patting it down firmly so that roots could take hold and rise out of the earth.

 While he was outside, I tried to convince her to get a prescription for sleeping pills so that she could be on the same schedule as my father.
-At the time she was up all night and slept all day while he went to sleep at nine and woke up at 7.
+At the time, she was up all night and slept all day while he went to sleep at nine and woke up at 7.
 My mother said “No,” that she has an addictive personality I couldn’t understand.

 “But I do understand,” I replied with irritation.
 “I’m your daughter.
 Don’t you remember that I made an amends to you?
 I’ve worked the steps.”